kimai/kimai/README.md

 You can see a rough development roadmap in the [Milestones](https://github.com/kimai/kimai/milestones) sections.
 It is open for changes and input from the community, your [ideas and questions](https://github.com/kimai/kimai/issues) are welcome.

-> Kimai uses a rolling release concept for delivering updates.
-> You don't have to wait for the next official release, upgrade it at any time from the master branch,
-> which is always deployable - release tags are simple snapshots of the development version.

 Release versions will be created on a regular basis, every couple of weeks.
-Every code change, whether it's a new feature or a bugfix, will be done on the master branch.
+Every code change, whether it's a new feature or a bugfix, will be done on the `main` branch.
-Kimai is actively developed in my spare time, I put my effort into the software instead of back-porting changes.

 ## Contributing